-Spanish Bread is something that you should really try baking.
+Filipino Spanish Bread is something that you should really try baking.
 These log-shaped bread with butter and sugar paste filling is truly hearty comfort food.
-Eating one is nostalgic and reminiscent of fond childhood memories!
+Having one is nostalgic and reminiscent of fond childhood memories!

-You might know by now that I really love sharing baking recipes especially traditional Filipino bread from local bakeries.
+You might know by now that I really love sharing baking recipes especially traditional Filipino bread from local bakeries like pan de coco.
 This post is no different cause I’ll show you how to make soft, fluffy Spanish bread filled with butter and sugar then coated in breadcrumbs.

 When you think of meryenda or afternoon snack in the Philippines, this bread rolls with butter and sugar filling is among one of the choices you have.
 Displayed in glass stands at local bakeries, These delicious Filipino bread rolls are simply irresistible.
 A bread like no other and definitely every Filipinos favorite meryenda.